chronotext is a growing collection of software experiments exploring the relation between text, space and time

 episode 2

-More than two thousand years earlier, another poem was composed: The song of the Sea, appearing in the Book of Exodus of the Hebrew Bible and celebrating Pharaoh's defeat in the Sea of Reeds.
+More than two thousand years earlier, another poem was composed: the song of the Sea, in the Biblical Book of Exodus , celebrating Pharaoh's defeat in the Sea of Reeds.
+Quoting Wikipedia:

-Quoting Wikipedia: «It is one of only two sections of the Sefer Torah that is written with a different layout to the normal simple columns.
-The layout is similar to bricks in a wall (see picture): the alternating words are supposed to represent the two walls of the split sea with Israel walking down the middle.»
+«It is one of only two sections of the Sefer Torah that is written with a different layout to the normal simple columns.
+The layout is similar to bricks in a wall (see picture in the righthand column): the alternating words are supposed to represent the two walls of the split sea with Israel walking down the middle.»

 Metaphorical text-layout?
 The mere mortal behind chronotext could not possibly ask for more, given the striking analogy with the following strophes in Apollinaire's poem: